 Madison Water Utility takes the quality of our water very seriously.
 We routinely collect more samples and run more tests than are actually required by the EPA and DNR.

 Our drinking water more than meets all federal and state drinking water standards.
-Take a look at our Annual Water Quality Report (PDF)
+Take a look at the latest annual Water Quality Report to learn more.

 What’s the water quality like in your home?
-Find out the water quality for wells serving your address.
+Finding out is as easy as typing in your address.